TomasHubelbauer/vs-code-extension-test-screenshot/README.md

 ### Fix a black screen coming out of XVFB in GitHub Actions

-Afterwards, the unique names of the screenshot files can be removed again, right now they are there because since the screenshot is always the same black screen, there is no diff so it is not possible to stage and commit anything and that fails the workflow.
+Afterwards, remove the `touch` in the workflow as it won't be needed, since the screenshot contain the current date, they will always have a change and thus there will be changes to commit.

 ### Matrix the GitHub Actions workflow and collect screenshots for all platforms